-In order to prove that you have bipolar disorder, you should get a statement from a qualified doctor or psychiatrist about your condition.
-A doctor's report is most influential if it is a doctor who has known you and been treating you for a while.
+In order to prove that you have bipolar disorder, you should get a statement from your doctor or psychiatrist about your condition.
+Your doctor's report will be most influential if the doctor has been treating you for a while.

 In addition to a doctor's report, it's helpful to provide some or all of the following documentation:

 The fastest way to file your application for SSDI benefits for bipolar disorder is on the SSA's website.
 You can fill out the online application from anywhere and at your own pace, stopping and restarting as often as necessary.

 If you'd prefer, you can apply by phone at 800-772-1213 (TTY 800-325-0778) Monday through Friday from 8:00 a.m. to 7:00 p.m. (expect long wait times).
 Or use the SSA's office locator to apply at your local Social Security office.